yasirbhutta/yasirbhutta.github.io/ms-word/docs/page-formatting.md

+---
+layout: page
+title: 4.
+Microsoft Word - Page Formatting /| Microsoft 365
+description: video: How to insert page numbers in a Word document \| Microsoft video: How to change page margins in Word \| Microsoft video: How to create a Table...
+keywords: page, margins, click, document, header
+---
 # 4. Microsoft Word - Page Formatting /| Microsoft 365

 [video: How to insert page numbers in a Word document \| Microsoft](https://youtu.be/WWXCZoHne0g?feature=shared)